In this article, I will try to explain how I got here, and some of the challanges that someone that loves software development will face.

 Im pretty sure I am not the only one that’s been hooked to a computer since they were young.

-While I was very young kid, my dad used to launch some old computer games in MS-DOS terminal.
+While I was very young kid, my dad used to launch old computer games in MS-DOS terminal.

 Another one was a racing game with strong, vibrant colors.